Computer-Aided Specification and Design Tools — IEC 61508

-Computer-aided specification and design tools
+What are computer-aided specification and design tools?

 When to use

-• When multiple abstraction levels (system → subsystem → component) must stay consistent.
+• When multiple abstraction levels (system → subsystem → component) must stay consistent

-• Where interfaces are complex (sensor fusion, interlocks, communication protocols).
+• Where interfaces are complex (sensor fusion, interlocks, communication protocols)

-• When change impact analysis must be reliable and quick.
+• When change impact analysis must be reliable and quick

 Inputs